Cosmian/kms/crate/cli/README.md

 A kms server is started by the test.
 Make sure, you don't start another one by yourself.

 You can also test using a remote kms running inside an enclave.
-First, generate and start a docker as describe in [README.md](../../enclave/README.md).
+First, generate and start a docker as described in [README.md](../../enclave/README.md).

 Then: